Chat with us, powered by LiveChat

 It’s a popular local photography spot, as the water is churned up by the crashing drop of the falls.
 But even so, it’s unlikely that the area will be too crowded, as it’s still surprisingly off the beaten track when it comes to Ireland’s waterfalls.

+Found on the far northern coastline of Northern Ireland, Dunseverick Falls is one of the most dramatic waterfalls in the north.
 The waterfall is found by the village of Dunseverick, which can be incorporated in a trip to the Giant’s Causeway, as it’s close by.

 The waterfall is formed as the river hurtles off the edge of the cliff, straight into the ocean below.

-Glenariff Forest in Northern Ireland is the site of several different waterfalls, which forms part of a beautiful nature preserve in County Antrim.
+Glenariff Forest in Northern Ireland is the site of several different waterfalls which forms part of a beautiful nature preserve in County Antrim.

 The highlight of the forest is the Waterfall Walkway, a hiking trail that takes visitors on a five-kilometre walk past three separate waterfalls on a journey through the best of Glenariff Forest.